eajomoc2030-cute/hello-world-python/README.md

 3. Created a new Python file on OnlineGDB and typed my starter project code (`print("Hello World!")`).
 4. Clicked **Run** on OnlineGDB to make sure the program works correctly.
 5. Clicked the **Share** button on OnlineGDB to generate a live link.
-6. Copied the code from OnlineGDB and added a new file in my GitHub repository called `STARTER_PROJECT.py` containing the code.
+6. Copied the code from OnlineGDB and added a new file in my GitHub repository called `STARTER PROJECT` containing the code.
 7. Included the OnlineGDB live link in this README for submission.

 ---